nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Add additional topic paritions pairs to the current assignment_

-Syntax: `.kfk.Assign[x;y]`
+Syntax: `.kfk.Assign[clid;tpc_part]`

 Where

--   `x` Integer denoting the client id which the assignment is to applied
+-   `clid` Integer denoting the client id which the assignment is to applied
--   `y` Dictionary mapping topic name as a symbol to partition as a long to be assigned
+-   `tpc_part` Dictionary mapping topic name as a symbol to partition as a long to be assigned

 returns a null on successful execution, will display inappropriate assignments if necessary